 Walking around the school, there was a large group of people, laughing, talking and getting to know each other.
 There were people of all ages speaking multiple different languages.
 Some were teachers, some were students and one was a special visitor.

-Andrea Yang, the head of education for the Taiwan Embassy of Education, visited on Nov.
+Andrea Yang, the head of education for the Taipei Economic and Cultural Office in Houston, visited on Nov.
 8. She was the first foreign diplomat to visit the school.
 Yang was given a tour by sophomore Lydia Ou, junior Phu Trung, and senior Yushan Pan, all of whom currently take a Chinese class with Joyce Chen.
 Pan is in AP Chinese, and Trung and Ou are in Chinese III.
 Ou’s family is from Taiwan, Pan’s family is from China and Trung is from Vietnam.

 “I was so excited when I heard I would get to give the tour because it’s a big deal,” Ou said.
 “She’s from the US embassy for Taiwan, so she’s really important.
 I’m so privileged [to get this opportunity] and I’m so excited.”